 - Use It Responsibly

-If you plan to use the information you learn from this series to teach your students about “Images”, for your convenience, I will post a link to my finished slides (They are still in progress) for you in my fourth and final post- “Step 4 Sharing Images”.
-My slides will have all the links and images you see throughout this series.
+If you plan to use the information you learn from this series to teach your students about “Images”, for your convenience, I will post a link to my finished slides (They are still in progress at the time of this post) for you in my fourth and final post- “Step 4 Sharing Images”.
+My complete slides will have all the links and images you see throughout this series.
 Please subscribe by leaving your email address at the right or bottom of this page to be notified when updates are posted. ~ Thank you!